conda/constructor/docs/source/construct-yaml.md

 _type:_ list<br/>

 A list of packages with menu items to be installed.
 The packages must have necessary metadata in `Menu/<package name>.json`).
-Menu items are currently only supported on Windows.
-By default, all menu items will be installed;
-supplying this list allows a subset to be selected instead.
+By default, all menu items found in the installation will be created; supplying this list allows a subset to be selected instead.
+If an empty list is supplied, no shortcuts will be created.

+If all environments (`extra_envs` included) set `menu_packages` to an empty list, no UI options about shortcuts will be offered to the user.

+Note: This option is not fully implemented when `micromamba` is used as the `--conda-exe` binary.
+The only accepted value is an empty list (`[]`).

 ### `ignore_duplicate_files`